jameshibbard/blog/_posts/2014-11-03-how-to-setup-rails-with-postgresql-on-linux-mint.md

 comments: false
 ---

-Rails is database agnostic, meaning that it can talk to different databases without more than configuration changes.
+Rails is database agnostic, meaning that it can talk to different databases with little more than a couple of configuration changes.
 Here's how to install [PostgreSQL](http://www.postgresql.org/ "PostgreSQL homepage") on Linux Mint 16 and configure it for use with Rails.

 <!--more-->